-Justin Lopez, a Lowe’s market director, put that into practice when it came to recognizing one of his associates who recently won an award.
+But Justin Lopez, a Lowe’s market director, made sure it was captured when it came to recognizing one of his associates who recently won an award.
 Alan Brown, the associate being recognized, is hearing impaired.
-During an award presentation for the winning employees, Lopez wanted to be sure Brown understood exactly what was happening and that he had won.
+During an award presentation for the winning associates, Lopez wanted to be sure Brown understood exactly what was happening and that he had won.
 So, Lopez decided to tell Brown in the way he would understand it best: sign language.

 Brown could not be at the store the day of the award presentation, but that didn’t stop Lopez from delivering the message all the same.
 He had another associate record his sign language message of congratulations to Brown.
 Lopez also had an interpreter at the store to sign the entire presentation on camera so Brown could watch it back later.